lex-unix/homepage/README.md

 ## Personal homepage

 This application is built with Next.js (`pages` router) and deployed to Vercel.
-I'm using Sanity to publis my blog posts (which is a rare occasion).
+I'm using Sanity to publish my blog posts (which is a rare occasion).

 ### Future plans